 The conference is organised by the Departments of Anaesthesiology at The Royal Marsden Hospital, London, the VUmc/ VUmc Cancer Centre, Amsterdam, the MD Anderson Cancer Center, Houston, the Mater Hospital, Dublin and the Peter Maccallum Cancer Centre Melbourne.

 The Royal Marsden NHS Foundation Trust in London is co-ordinating the conference this year.
 The Royal Marsden is a world-leading cancer centre specialising in cancer diagnosis, treatment, research and education.
 Our academic partnership with The Institute of Cancer Research (ICR) makes us the largest comprehensive cancer centre in Europe with a combined staff of 4,300.”

 As conference chair, I am delighted to invite you to the 4th Global Conference on Perioperative Medicine – Care of the Cancer Patient.
-The conference is being held right in the heart of London at the state of the art Royal College of General Practitioners (Euston Square) from Nov 23rd-25th 2016 and is organised by the five participating Departments of Anaesthesiology:
+The conference is being held right in the heart of London at the The Royal Horseguards Hotel – The One White Hall Place.
+2 Whitehall Court, London SW1A 2EJ.
+From Nov 23rd-25th 2016 and is organised by the five participating Departments of Anaesthesiology:

 The Royal Marsden Hospital, London